-This menu allows user to view the summary of run-time data failure alerts.
-Once the user captures the baseline signature and at least one maintenance signature, the DEPIC-2 compares the maintenance signature runtime data to the baseline signature run-time data as per the hysteresis limits set by the user under the configuration menu.
-If any parameter goes out of the hysteresis limits, the DEPIC-2 will flag it as a failure and a checkbox will be displayed for that parameter under this screen as shown in Figure 29.
+This menu allows user to view the summary of run-time data failure alerts as shown below.

+Once the user captures the baseline signature and at least one maintenance signature, the DEPIC-2 compares the maintenance signature run-time data to the baseline signature run-time data as per the hysteresis limits set by the user under the configuration menu.
+If any parameter goes out of the hysteresis limits, the DEPIC-2 will flag it as a failure and a checkbox will be displayed for that parameter under this screen as show below.